MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationBranding.md

 This method retrieves only non-Stream properties, for example, usernameHintText and signInPageText.
 To retrieve Stream types of the default branding, for example, bannerLogo and backgroundImage, use the GET organizationalBrandingLocalization method.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgOrganizationBranding](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationBranding?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)